behzade/router/README.md

-# Simple Router
+# Router
-A router simple router
+A simple http router aimed to have no heap allocation on requests (to avoid gc) and good performance.

 ## Features
 - Remove extra characters: invalid characters and extra/trailing slashes have no effect on the routing